fdabl/plos-scraping/README.md

 * subject
 * abstract

+and the following article level metrics:
+* views
+* citations
+* shares
+* bookmarks

 You need to have your own api key though.
 Sign Up [here](http://alm.plos.org/docs/Home) and get your key.
-Enter it in the api.json file and you're ready to go!
+Create an api.json file in the root folder and enter your key.

 ## How To